DefangLabs/samples/samples/nodejs-chatroom/README.md

 Title: Node.js & SocketIO

-Short Description: A minimal chat application that shows how to use Socket.IO with Node.js
+Short Description: A minimal chat application that shows how to use Socket.IO with Node.js.

 Tags: Node.js, Chat, Socket.IO

-Languages: Node.js
+Languages: JavaScript